d99mli/woodworking_mastery/README.md

 3. Retested the add_article function, works, adding to db.
 Needs to be completed with author (session user) and date_posted. completed.
 4. Have tested full CRUD functionality.
 Had trouble populating form fields for edit.
 Solved - Edit article populates form on entry.
 5. Continued testing on form validation. made some changes to validators.
 6. Add article does not work.
 All of a sudden..
 Edit articles works..
 Seems to be related to extension CKeditor for TextAreaField formatting..
 Have tried another to solve this issue, after a few hours sleep. still no effect..
+Finally decided to remove CKEditor functionality on add_article form.
+Now it works..